 That’s why it’s important to have a plan B.

 Take the steps to make sure your golf day is professional.
-You need to have someone in charge of the day who know’s about golf and can help the day run smoothly.
+You need to have someone in charge of the day who knows about golf and can help the day run smoothly.
 It’s not just the golf you have to worry about, how will you greet the guests, where do they go when they arrive?
 What about after the golf is over, what’s the plan for that?

 Yes, the golf day is all about having fun but one of the main reasons for organising your golf day is to get your business more exposure.
 Going the extra mile will always impress people and here it doesn’t have to be too much.
 Branded banners, flag sticks, tees and balls all add to the glamour of your event.

-Getting stuff personalised is a great way to stand out and there are so many different options you can choose.
+Getting stuff personalised is a great way to stand out and there are so many different options you can choose from.
 If you’ve got the budget you get-go high class with the polos.
 For example, one of our clients chooses to get their clothing done by Richard Smith Bespoke which turned out to be a huge talking point and something everyone loved.

 And let’s be honest, you’ve always wanted your company name on your balls, so get it done.
 Remember though to make them identifiable.
-You’ll want to get a few numbers on, perhaps 1-10 if there’s a lot of people or just 1-5 if there are around 50 people.
+You’ll want to get a few numbers on, perhaps 1-10 if there are a lot of people or just 1-5 if there are around 50 people.
 Remember to get some pens too, so players can easily identify theirs.

-How many times have you been at an event and the prizes weren’t even worth entering it for.
+How many times have you been at an event and the prizes weren’t even worth entering it for?
 You can get your event sponsored by some local businesses and get them to throw in a prize.

 But what’s better than a decent prize?
-How about cold, hard cash.
+How about cold, hard cash?
 Did you know you can offer a cash prize of up to £50,000 without actually having to have £50,000 to give someone?

 That’s right, from about £350, you can offer a prize of up to about £5,000.
 And think about that.
 If there are 100 people at the event that’s £3.50 per person.
 And for the £50,000 prize, your paying £7.50 per person if there are 100 people.